tb2johm/MMVVM/README.md

 # MMVVM
-My ModelView View Model helper framework
+My Model View ViewModel helper framework

 This package is directed to new users of MVVM, to make it a little simpler to start with.
 More senior users will most likley already have this functionality implemented.